At Detroit Nipple Works, we carry a variety of piping. Galvanized piping is one of our more popular selections.

 What makes a pipe galvanized?

 A pipe becomes galvanized when a protective zinc coating is applied to steel or iron.
 The galvanization process is to prevent rusting.
+Also, this process makes galvanized pipes ideal for plumbing and other areas where water is used.

 The galvanizing process protects in two ways: